 Build error channel - if you filter by start/success, maybe have a channel strictly for errors as well

 Inform QA team when ready - funnel the QA or Testing branch notifications into a channel owned by the QA team.

-There are plenty of options, but even if all you want is just to see all start and successes for master, you can easily add filters.
+There are plenty of options, but even if all you want is just to see all start and successes for controller, you can easily add filters.
 If your notifications ever get overwhelming - you can also pause them as needed directly in the Codeship Notification center.

 Think Outside The Inbox

 While email notifications seem like the least exciting of the notification family, there are some very interesting ideas you could do with this.
 By default, you will be notified by email when a build fails or recovers.
 Since every email from the Codeship Notification Center has some consistent attributes, consider using something like IFTTT to make your notification go much further.

 I personally have my Gmail account connected to IFTTT.
 There are a couple ways to trigger something like this:

 Create a Gmail filter to add labels and use

 New email in inbox labeled